Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: One-Time Memory and One-Time Programs

-In this section, the 2-message unconditionally-secure \gls{OT} protocol from Section~\ref{sec:ITProtocol} is expanded upon to achieve the first 1-shot \gls{OT} proposed in the literature to date.
-This is achieved by relaxing the security of the \gls{OT} protocol to rely on computational assumptions (namely, \glspl{TLP} built from \glspl{OWF} and \glspl{SF}), thus enforcing restrictions on the computing capabilities of adversarial parties, and by still working in the \gls{NQSM}.
-We start by introducing the concept of \gls{TLP}, a cryptographic primitive whose security relies on computational hardness assumptions (Section~\ref{sec:tlp}).
-Then, we leverage this primitive together with the previous construction of Section~\ref{subsec:NIOT} to achieve the desired 1-shot \gls{OT} protocol (Section~\ref{sec:1sot}).
+In this section, the two-message unconditionally-secure \gls{OT} protocol from Section~\ref{sec:ITProtocol} is expanded upon to make it a one-shot \gls{OT}, achieving a \gls{OTM}.
+This is accomplished by relaxing the security of the \gls{OT} protocol to rely on computational assumptions (namely, \glspl{TLP} built from \glspl{OWF} and \glspl{SF}), thus enforcing restrictions on the computing capabilities of adversarial parties, and by still working in the \gls{NQSM}.
+Still, even though a computational assumption is introduced, the protocol is everlasting secure, as the non-chosen message cannot be retrieved after the execution of the protocol.
+Then, by using the compiler from~\cite{C:GKR08}, we achieve \glspl{OTP} from this \gls{OTM}, under the assumptions of existence of a \gls{OWF} and a \gls{SF}, and the \gls{NQSM}.